 Lauren is an MLIS candidate who currently resides somewhere north of the Fraser River Delta in British Columbia.
 She reads and occasionally writes about the intersections between material culture, visual art and knowledge organization.

 A former scientist, Heather now spends her time scrutinizing words.
 When she’s not reading and editing others’ words, she writes her own.
-She lives in Southern California.
+She lives in Edinburgh, Scotland.

 The Public Domain Review